mustakrakishe/kztv/README.md

     - to delete exising device.

 ## What's new
+### 1.0.7
+- CSA - Devices:
+    - a search by keywords is available;
+    - a search field has a run button;
+    - an additional info has a comment field;
+    - device table row control buttons a hoverable.

 ### 1.0.6
 - CSA - A device search by specified phrase matching any field is available.